mdbs99/git-work/README.md

 A collection of Git minimalist extensions to provide high-level repository operations.

+## Installing

+`git-work` will be installed as an alias to `git`.
+You just need to run this command in your `git` prompt:
+`git config --global alias.work '!sh "/path/git-work.sh" '`

 ## License (MIT)

 Copyright (c) 2017 Marcos Douglas B. Santos